Multnomah County Library: Branches

-The Multnomah County Library operates the Central Library in downtown Portland and 18 branches.
+The Multnomah County Library operates 19 branches including the Central Library in downtown Portland.

 Central Library

-The Central Library in downtown Portland serves as the main branch of the system.
-The building was designed by architect A. E. Doyle, and opened on September 6, 1913.
+The Central Library in downtown Portland was designed by architect A. E. Doyle, and opened on September 6, 1913.
 It was one of the first libraries in the United States to feature an open-plan.
 The three-story Central Library was listed on the National Register of Historic Places as the Central Building, Public Library in 1979.
 It contains 17 mi of bookshelf space and has more than 130 computers for the public.
 The branch contains 125000 sqft of space.
 From 1994 to 1997, the interior of the Central Library was partially gutted and extensively renovated.

 Other branches

-Midland is the largest of the branch locations with a total of 25000 sqft followed by the Gresham location with 20000 sqft.
+East County is the largest of the branch locations with a total of 95000 sqft followed by the Midland location with 25000 sqft.
 The Albina, St. Johns and North Portland branches are Carnegie libraries.
 (There were also four Carnegie libraries no longer part of the system: Arleta, East Portland, the old Gresham Library, and South Portland).